Network security assessment: Discovering what is listening¶

 Every open port was a potential entry point.
 Every protocol that lacked authentication was exploitable.
 The reconnaissance revealed:

-Raw TCP probing: Basic connectivity testing to confirm ports are open and responsive.
+Raw TCP probing to confirm which ports answer and stay responsive.

 The network architecture demonstrated several security anti-patterns: